 The parents grow weary.
 They lie down with her on her bed until she sleeps.
-In the middle of the night, she awakens and cries and again needs her parents to help her fall asleep.
-Despite their misgivings, the parents eventually allow the child to sleep in their bed.
-And then she is in the parents’ bed every night.
+Later, in the middle of the night, she awakens and cries and again needs her parents to help her fall asleep.
+Despite their misgivings, the parents allow the child to sleep in their bed every night.

 This problem is actually very common.
 A surprising number of children—7 years old, 9 years old, even 12 years old—cannot sleep alone in their own beds the whole night.